News of the World Darts Championship

 Before the tournament was established, darts competitions were held in various forms around England – often as friendly matches between pubs.
 After World War I, pub breweries began arranging darts leagues which began to sow the seeds for the establishment of a national darts competition.
-The tournament was noted for using an 8 ft oche rather than the regulation 7 ft 9 ¼ inches.
+The tournament was noted for using an 8 ft oche rather than the regular 7 feet 9 ¼ inches.
 One of these competitions was held in Hythe Street, Dartford, Kent in 1927.
 The competition was sponsored by a local Brewery, C.N Kidd & Sons Ltd.

 Origins

 The tournament was first organised in the 1927/28 season thanks to the help of the staff on the News of the World newspaper and other volunteers, who helped set up the competition.
 William Jewiss won the 1927 darts challenge cup sponsored by News of the World and C.N Kidd & Sons brewery in Dartford.

 There were around 1,000 entries in the first event, which was held in the Metropolitan area of London.
 The tournament then began to expand around the different counties in England.
 By 1938/39 there were six different regional events – London & South England, Wales, Lancashire & Cheshire, Yorkshire, the North of England and the Midland Counties.

 The total entrants in the competition in 1938/39 were in excess of 280,000.
 Enormous interest was created that year by the London and South of England championship.
 A record crowd of 14,534 spectators filled the Royal Agricultural Hall, London in May to witness the final between Jim Pike (representing the Windmill Club, Southwark) and Marmaduke Brecon (Jolly Sailor, Hanworth, Middlesex).
 Brecon ran out the winner by two games to one.
 The tournament continued to attract 250,000 entries during the post war years.

 There was, however no national champion of the event until after World War II.
 It was revived as a national competition in 1947/48, and continued to be described as "the championship every dart player wants to win" until its demise in the 1990s.
 It can also be classed as the first world darts championships as it went international and players from different countries entered and even won the tournament.

 In 1979, Bobby George became the only player to win the championship without losing a leg.
 Stefan Lord was the only player from outside the United Kingdom to win the event.